j-sp4/3d-Anaglyph-affect/README.md

 Anaglyphic 3d glasses photo effect for the browser using CSS3 and JS

-js-three-dee tries to use as little javascript as possible to render the anoglyphic 3d glasses effect on your markup script only using javascript for dynamic positioning
+js-three-dee tries to use as little javascript as possible to render the anoglyphic 3d glasses effect on your markup script only using javascript for dynamic positioning this is the edit from the new branch oooo branchy

 ## Setup